mihirrz/Remote_command_execution/README.md

 C++ remote command execution system for remote command execution.

-This project is a C++ remote command execution system that enables remote command execution and output retrieval through a simple client-server model.
-Developed using socket programming, the system allows the client to execute commands on the server remotely and receive the output.
+This project is a C++ remote command execution system that allows for the remote execution of Linux commands on other systems.
+Developed using socket programming, the system features a simple client-server model that enables users to execute commands remotely and receive the output.
 Leveraging the robust features of C++, the system ensures high performance and reliability, making it an ideal solution for organizations that need to remotely manage their IT infrastructure.
-It also serves as a starting point for building more complex networked applications as it demonstrates the basics of socket programming and inter-process communication.

-The project addresses the challenge of slow or unreliable remote command execution, which has become a critical aspect of IT infrastructure management.
-The system provides a much-needed solution to this problem, enhancing the efficiency and effectiveness of IT infrastructure management for organizations.

-To use this system, simply clone the repository and follow the instructions provided in the README file to build and run the client and server applications.
+The remote command execution system addresses the challenge of slow or unreliable remote command execution, enhancing the efficiency and effectiveness of IT infrastructure management for organizations.
+To use the system, users can clone the repository and follow the instructions provided in the README file to build and run the client and server applications.
+Once running, the client can connect to the server via a TCP socket and send commands to be executed remotely.

+The server then executes these commands using the system shell and sends the output back to the client, which displays it on the console.
+By leveraging the robust features of C++ and socket programming, the remote command execution system provides high performance and reliability.
+This makes it an ideal solution for organizations that need to remotely manage their IT infrastructure, enabling them to execute commands quickly and reliably.

 Overall, this C++ remote command execution system is an efficient and reliable solution for remote command execution and output retrieval, making IT infrastructure management easier and more effective for organizations.
+With its simple client-server model, the project serves as a starting point for building more complex networked applications.
+By enabling the remote execution of Linux commands on other systems using socket programming, the system provides a valuable tool for IT infrastructure management in the modern digital landscape.